The Bab Al Shams Desert Resort & Spa is set in the desert.

 In 45 minutes the surroundings changed from urban to desert without us leaving Dubai.
 We were on our way to the exclusive Bab Al Shams Desert Resort & Spa.

-Expat Media was recently invited to review the luxury desert resort in Al Qudra, a huge expanse of desert and wildlife reserve right in the heart of Dubai.
+Expat Media was invited to check out the luxury desert resort in Al Qudra, a huge expanse of desert and wildlife reserve right in the heart of Dubai.
 We were expecting a five-star desert adventure.
 We got that and more.

 The last three-minute drive into the resort is an adventure in itself: a narrow, winding road through the golden desert dramatically framed by silky thread grass dancing in the breeze.
 At night this road takes up a dreamy glow; lit up by Arabian lanterns hung low and petroleum-fueled bamboo torches.